Rihanna Just Remixed Her Trendsetting Jade Manicure — & It Looks So Good

 Rihanna is always one to keep things interesting — and she's now decided to remix that jade manicure a bit with new lavender jade art shared on her Instagram Story.

-To show (or maybe just brag about) how similar these nails look to authentic lavender jade, Rihanna paired the design with a necklace made of the real deal, which may have served as inspiration for the look.
+To show (or maybe just brag about) how similar these nails look to authentic lavender jade, Rihanna paired the design with a necklace made of the real deal, which, according to her nail artist Jenny Longworth, served as inspiration for the gel design.

+"The inspiration for this design was based on some of Rihanna’s favorite jewelry," Longworth tells Refinery29.
+"We're both hooked on these kind of textural nail art looks at the moment.
+We wanted the nails to look like another accessory, almost like another pice of jewelry on her fingertips."

 As we've noted before, this trend feels like a fresher take on a marble manicure, especially since it's created with a similar marbling technique that involves mixing different tones of the same colour on the nail.
-If we were to guess, Rihanna's nail artist Jenny Longworth likely mixed around different shades of purple and white until she nailed the effect.
+"I started with a really chalky lilac base all over the nail," Longworth says.
+"I cured that layer, and then dabbed some spots of a darker purple randomly over the top.
+I then used a nail art brush saturated in polish remover to lightly dab and dilute the darker purple dots to give a marbled effect.
+Finally, I added in some highlights with a thin brush in white gel polish, and finished with a super glossy top coat to bring the whole look together."

-Unfortunately, as you might have gathered already, this isn't a look that's exactly DIY-friendly, but we'd bet good money that that won't stop this trend from being all over Instagram — and nail salons — within a month flat.
+As you might have gathered already, this isn't a look that's exactly DIY-friendly, but we'd bet good money that that won't stop this trend from being all over Instagram — and salon nail-art menus — within a month flat.

-Refinery29 has reached out to Longworth for further details and will update this post when we hear back.

 Advertisement